Temple of the Gadde

 The Temple of the Gadde is a temple in the modern-day Syrian city of Dura-Europos, located near the agora (insula H1).
-It contained reliefs dedicated to the protective deities (in Aramaic, Gaddē) of Dura-Europos and the nearby city of Palmyra, after whom the temple was named by its excavators.
+It contained reliefs dedicated to the tutelary deities (in Aramaic, Gaddē) of Dura-Europos and the nearby city of Palmyra, after whom the temple was named by its excavators.
 The temple was excavated between 1934 and January 1936 by the French/American expedition of Yale University, led by Michael Rostovtzeff.

 Description

 The city of Palmyra (also known as Tadmor, in Semitic languages) is located about 220 kilometers west of Dura-Europos.
 The oasis city flourished due to its participation in caravan trade.
 The presence of Palmyrenes in Dura-Europos is attested from 33 BCE onwards, where they lived as merchants or soldiers hired by the Roman army for their expert archery.
 Based on surviving text, the Temple of the Gadde was built by and for Palmyrenes living in or visiting Dura-Europos.

 The age of the temple complex is unknown.
 According to the preliminary excavation report, the temple was repeatedly expanded and rebuilt over time.
 In total, four phases of construction can be discerned.
 The final phase (IV) is dated to 159 CE, since two relief sculptures have inscriptions dating them to this year.
 Phase III likely ended around 150 CE.
 The two earlier phases (II & I) must have fallen in the previous century, but the exact dates are not known.
 After 159 CE, the temple experienced no further noteworthy additions.
 Numerous small altars were set up in the temple as well as a platform at the main entrance.

 The temple complex takes up much of the eastern section of insula H1.
-It measures about 42 meters north-south and 22 meters east-west.
+It measures about 42 meters north–south and 22 meters east–west.
 It has two parts, each accessed from the road to the east.
 The southern part of the temple contains the main courtyard and chief sanctuary.
 In the north, there is a second courtyard with various adjoining rooms.
 A propylon leads into the southern courtyard, on the opposite side of which there is a pronaos and cella (Naos 3) with further rooms.
 The pronaos is 11.05 m wide and 5.1 m deep.
 The interior room was originally about 8 m high and decorated with wall paintings, which only survive in tiny fragments.
 The cella is 4.48 m wide and 4.12 m deep.
 The cella contained three niches on the western side (opposite the entrance).
 One part of the room was decorated solely with figural wall paintings, but little of the painting survives.
 To the north of the pronaos was a hall with several rows of benches (known as a salle à gradins).
 Through this hall was the north courtyard, which contained another cella.
 A foundation deposit was found beneath the sanctuary, consisting of 21 amulets.

 The temple contained a large number of graffiti, in Palmyrene, Greek, and Latin.